addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Routers

 In Backbone, routers help manage application state and connect URLs to application events.
-This is achieved using hash-tags with URL fragments, or using the browser's pushState and History API.
-Some examples of routes may be seen below:
+This is achieved using hash marks ("#") with URL fragments, or using the browser's pushState and History API.
+Some examples of routes using the hash mark may be seen below:

 ```javascript
 http://example.com/#about